 - Your Child — Your minor children may be eligible for benefits while you’re receiving Social Security retirement or disability benefits.
 Grandchildren and stepchildren may qualify in certain situations.
-You can visit our website for kids and families or read our publication Benefits for Children for more information.
+You can visit our website for parents and guardians or read our publication Benefits for Children for more information.

 - Your surviving family members — Our benefits help ease the financial burden on your loved ones after you die by providing monthly payments to eligible widows, widowers, children, and dependent parents.
 Our survivor benefits may carry even greater value than your individual life-insurance policy.